5 key B2C marketing channels and strategies to resonate with your customers

 “A good product is no longer enough to win a consumer’s favor.
 Shoppers want more than just quality, often looking for products and brands that align with their personal values,” says Remi Rosmarin, a reporter for Business Insider.

-In other words, successful B2C brands offer customers the personal, meaningful, authentic, and trustworthy relationships they crave most.
+In other words, successful B2C companies offer customers the personal, meaningful, authentic, and trustworthy relationships they crave most.

 To create memorable marketing moments for your customers, it’s vital to know them well and what makes them tick.
 This is where buyer personas and the second most crucial B2C marketing consideration comes in.